temporalio/reference-app-orders-go/docs/technical-description.md

 by choosing individual products.

 Instead, the web application creates a set of 20 orders, each of which is essentially a pre-filled shopping cart.
-Order #1 always constains a single in-stock item, while the other orders are randomly generated.
+Order #1 always contains a single in-stock item, while the other orders are randomly generated.
 Submitting one of them is equivalent to completing the checkout process in a typical e-commerce website; this step supplies the order to the